-If you’re into the keto diet, looking for a way to build muscle, or simply just want to lose some weight, the supplementation of collagen peptides could do wonders to help you achieve your goals.
+If you’re into the keto diet, looking for a way to build muscle, or simply just want to lose some weight, then supplementing with collagen peptides could do wonders to help you achieve your goals.

-What Is Collagen and Why You Need It
+What Is Collagen and Why Do You Need It?

-Those who are looking to build muscle or to increase mass and strength, a 2015 study showed that by consuming collagen peptides while doing strength training increased muscle mass and strength (1).
+A 2015 study showed that consuming collagen peptides while doing strength training increased muscle mass and strength (1).

-For weight loss purpose, collagen also helps you reach your goals by helping you feel fuller for longer when compared to whey, soy, and even casein (4).
+For weight loss purposes, collagen helps you reach your goals by helping you feel fuller for longer when compared to whey, soy, and even casein (4).

 For keto diet enthusiasts, collagen peptides work very well when combined with the keto diet as it has a very low amount of calories and carbs.